dougeby/IntuneDocs/intune-user-help/enroll-device-android-company-portal.md

    ![The Company Portal app for Android welcome screen, which asks the user to sign in with their required work or school account.
 It also cautions that Microsoft accounts and other personal accounts are not accepted.](./media/and-enroll-0-welcome-screen.png)

-4. If your company support set up company terms and conditions, tap **ACCEPT** to accept the terms.
-This screen may differ slightly from the image below based on the version of Android you're currently using.
+4. If prompted to accept your organization's terms and conditions, tap **ACCEPT**.
+This screen might be slightly different from the example screenshot below.

    ![android-company-portal-sign-in](./media/and-enroll-3-accept-terms.png)